networknt/light-config-test/light-example-4j/eventuate/todo-list/local/query/README.md

 ### The purpose of this config

-The config files in this folder are pointing to the cloud services.
+ The config files in this folder are pointing to the local event-store with docker-compose.

 ### Prepare the environment